superbizon2003/RN-Honeywell-barcode-reader/README.md

-# React Native Honeywell Barcode Reader for todoboletos QR APP
+# React Native Honeywell Barcode Reader

 This package works with Honeywell devices that have an integrated barcode scanner, like the Honeywell EDA50K and EDA51 (tested).